Job Title: NYSFSP Law Student Member

 Church World Service (CWS) is a not-for-profit organization working to eradicate hunger and poverty and to promote peace and justice around the world.
 CWS believes that one of the greatest things we can do is to help people find a home again, whether that is through resettlement to another country, helping them find legal status where they are or helping them to feel safe in their communities.
 We do not discriminate on the basis of race, color, creed, sex, sexual orientation, gender identity, religion, national origin, age, ancestry, disability, use of a guide or support animal, veteran status, or any other basis prohibited by applicable law.

-Please visit the link below to apply directly online to this position.
+Please click here to apply directly online to this position.
 All applicants are required to submit their resume and cover letter using the on-line applicant tracking system.

 Once you have secured an AmeriCorps JD service placement at your host organization, apply to be enrolled in the AmeriCorps JD program through our Student Application Manager.
 More information is available at http://www.equaljusticeworks.org/law-school/americorpsjd.

 The New York State Family Security Project will engage 106 law students to serve as AmeriCorps members around the state of New York who are focused on fostering family security and community education through the delivery of high-quality legal services.

 AmeriCorps JD: New York State Family Security Project